HtmlIsBetterThanC/SteamDex/readme.md

 </p>

 <br>
-Unlock your Steam journey with <b>SteamDex</b>, an intuitive app to explore and analyze your Steam library and stats.
+Unlock your Steam journey with <b>SteamDEX</b>, an intuitive app to explore and analyze your Steam library and stats.

 ---

 ### **❓ About**

-SteamDex is an application that integrates with the Steam API to provide detailed insights into your gaming activity, library, and stats.
+SteamDEX is an application that integrates with the Steam API to provide detailed insights into your gaming activity, library, and stats.

 ### **💪 Features**